handlerug/txtorbot/README.md

 The bot is hosted at [@txtorbot](https://t.me/txtorbot).
 If you want to host it yourself, install the stable version of Rust compiler (2018 edition), compile the project using `cargo build`, pass the `TELOXIDE_TOKEN` environment variable and run the program.

+To-do:
+* Add more tests for `truncate` (for example, I'm sure it'll break with CJK characters on the truncation boundary)

 #### License

 See [UNLICENSE](/UNLICENSE).